IgniteUI/help-topics/topics/02_Controls/igUpload/01_Working with igUpload/04_igUpload_Using_Server_Side_Events .md

 ## In this topic

 -	UploadProgressManager and Server Events
+-	Sending additional data between the client and server
 -	Walkthrough: Server-side validation in MVC

 ## UploadProgressManager and Server Events